muvildan/SEAT_CODE-CSS/README.md

 I hope you enjoyed the result.
 I will greatly appreciate having feedback on what I could improve or iterate from here onwards.

+## Backlog

+1. Hamburger nav bar for mobile view
+2. LESS refactor + use of mixins
+3. Loading view while data is being fetched

 ## Screenshots
 Here are some screenshots from the project: